BayAreaMetro/MTCDataModel/Project-Documentation/mdm/transportation-mdm/README.md

 -- Draft --

+--Draft--

 # Transportation

-This is the documentation for data that depict/describe the region's transportation systems.
+This is the documentation for data that describe the region's transportation systems.

 ## Traffic Flows & Volumes